 DAYTIME GROUP CLASSES and WORKSHOPS in Sheffield

-We’ll put the discoveries about how our head movement governs the coordination of our spine and whole organism into fun and practical everyday activities like walking, standing and drinking tea.
+We’ll put Alexander’s discoveries about coordination and movement into fun and practical everyday activities – how you walk, how you stand, how you drink tea.
+Each lesson we’ll attend to the all-important trio of our head, neck and back.
 People really enjoy coming for a good rest too.
 One mum said to me last time that this was her favourite bit.
 I think our society doesn’t value rest enough, and learning how to do this well – without falling asleep or zoning out – is a useful life skill.
-We practice this too with guidance so your spine can return to its optimum length and strength.
-This helps rebalance your moving muscles with your postural muscles and re-sets you energy levels.
+We’ll look at the geography of your joints, when you understand them better and embody the correct map, you’ll have less wear and tear and less pain.
+You may even find pleasure in everyday movements.

 As an Alexander Technique teacher I’m often asked about chairs by my pupils and which designs are best.
 Some people have expensive ergonomic chairs at work and wonder if they really are better than an ordinary chair.
 Some struggle with car seats, train and bus seats when commuting or those curved plastic chairs in schools, church hall and airport lounges.

 Of course, some chairs are designed well and better suited to our human design and make it easier to be healthier and more upright.
 But even if you found the perfect chair you couldn’t carry it around with you all day long.
 Its not my job to educate the chair designers, but I can re-educate people to sit better wherever we sit.
 Its up to us where we choose to give our attention, to complaining about the furtniture or to improving our own functioning, what we do with ourselves (mind and body) when we sit.

 Sitting well needs mindfulness, awareness, choice and freedom.
 We can apply these Alexander principles equally to a meditation cushion, chair, sofa or horse’s saddle.